derekdang/blogging-challenge/content/posts/day2.md

 > Don't let perfection be the enemy of progress.

-I tell them that because it is easy to fret over having perfect form or the right program and to use those as excuses to not make progress.
+I tell them that because it is easy to fret over having perfect form or finding the right program and use those as excuses to not make progress.
 For me, some of the stuff I will write is so that I can overcome my own shortcomings and preach to myself.
 Do as I say and not as I do, right?

 Even as I was trying to start blogging I was thinking things like...